AlissaCohan18/social_network/README.md

 ## Installation
 Clone the repo to your local directory
-Once open enter the following in your CLI:
+<br>Once open enter the following in your CLI:
 <br>```npm install```
 <br>```npm start```